Right, here it is, folks, from the Chicago Tribune.

 Civil rights issues are always race issues.

-That's that's most of them are.
+That's most of them are.

 So they always attach people.

-The reading public, the news consuming public, has been conditioned to attach the words civil rights to race.
+The reading public, the news-consuming public, has been conditioned to attach the words civil rights to race.

 Now it's being expanded.